 The ISO standard emphasizes on process approach and the review or checking phase.
-The standard describes what type of data is to be collected, how that data is interpreted, as well as what actions are to be taken based on the data.
-ISO registration or internal audits based on quality costs, customer response, or elimination of errors measure the effectiveness.
+The standard describes that what type of data is to be collected, how data is interpreted and what actions to be taken against the data.
+ISO registration or internal audits based on quality costs, customer response or elimination of errors measure the effectiveness.

-Value measurements that demonstrate a quality system’s effectiveness in rework or scrap costs provide a cause-and-effect relationship between quality and profit.
-If scrap and rework costs are within defined limits, then the Quality Management System is working effectively.
+Value measurements that demonstrates a quality system’s effectiveness in terms of rework or scrap costs clearly provides a cause and effect relationship between quality and profit.
+If scrap and rework costs are in defined limits then Quality Management System is working effectively.

-Every production system involves the four factors (Man, Machine, Method, and Material) that potentially contribute to quality.
-Product errors range from 2 to 5 percent.
-If the product error is within control limits, then the system is working effectively; otherwise, some remedial actions are necessary.
+Every production system involves the four factors (Man, Machine, Method, and Material) contribute potentially in quality.
+Product errors range from 2 percent to 5 percent.
+If the product error is in control limits then the System is working effectively otherwise some serious actions are needed to be taken.

-Customer satisfaction can be used as a yardstick to measure the effectiveness of your Quality Management System.
-Feedback reports can help a lot in this manner from the consumer side, with highlighted issues being dealt with first
+Customer satisfaction can be used as a yardstick for measurement of effectiveness of Quality Management System.
+Feedback reports can help a lot in this manner from the consumer side.
+Highlighted issues must be resolved in proper and serious way.

-Data about the extent of customer satisfaction must be collected, analyzed, and monitored to ensure that quality aligns with the customer’s expectation.
-The organization can stockpile data through surveys, quality defect reports, warranty claims, sales channel reports.
-On-time delivery and order accuracy are a crucial part of the data collection process.
+Data about the extent of customer satisfaction must be collected, analyzed and monitored to ensure that quality is aligned with customer’s expectation.
+Data can be collected through surveys, quality defect reports, warranty claims, sales channel reports.
+On time delivery and order accuracy must be included in the data collection.

-Collected data shows the performance of the quality management system.
-That’s why data must be analyzed and evaluated to suggest corrective and preventive measures accordingly.
+Collected data shows the performance of quality management system that’s why data must be analyzed and evaluated to suggest corrective and preventive measures accordingly.

 - Internal Audit:

-Planned Periodic Internal Audits confirm the efficacy of QMS.
-The organization must establish a formal internal audit program and use the internal audit results to improve the system.
+Planned Periodic Internal Audit confirm that the efficacy of QMS.
+A formal internal audit program needs to be established and results of the internal audits are used to make corrections and improvements in the system.

 - Management Review Meetings:

-Management review meetings conducted periodically help to manage the change and to address the improvements adequately suggested previously.
+Management review meetings conducted periodically help to manage the change and to properly address the improvements suggested previously.

 Benefits of Effective Quality Management System:

-Implementation of an effective quality management system has very significant impacts on every aspect of an organization’s performance.
-Two significant benefits of implementation of documented quality management systems are:
+Implementation of an effective quality management system has very significant impacts in every aspect of an organization’s performance.
+Two important benefits of implementation of documented quality management systems are: